Ridwanullahi-code/gym-website-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Royal Meals Website
+# Fitness Gym Website

-> The functionalities of the website based on giving a customers a list of available foods and provides a way of showing opinion on food through likes and comments.
-The website built with the HTML, CSS, JavaScript.
+Gym website is allow members to view the gym fitness class schedule, make a booking, and find out what services offered.
+This project built with HTML, CSS, JavaScript.

 ## Built With